-Silver Earrings are earrings that adorn the ear with silver being the primary metal.
-Silver earrings are typically not 100% silver, but rather "sterling silver", which is 92.5% silver and 7.5% another alloy, often copper.
-Sterling silver is one of the most commonly used metals for earrings, and we discuss the most popular styles of silver earrings further below.
+Silver earrings are typically not 100% silver, but rather "sterling silver", which is 92.5% silver and 7.5% another alloy.
+Sterling silver is one of the most commonly used metals for earrings.

 Silver earrings might also be afixed with diamonds or gemstones to enchance the beauty of the earrings.
 Silver earrings are popular with both women and men.
 Men typically wear hoop earrings while women wear many different styles including dangling earrings.
 Silver cross earrings are also popular religious pieces of jewelry.